mucholian/Air-Traffic/README.md

  **2) Regional Balances**
 - I have used EIA weekly data for most recent balances.
-For forward balances, I have used 3rd party forecasts for refining runs.
+-- Supply: I am using 3rd party forecasts just for the purpose of this project.
+I have experience forecasting refinining runs.
-- Refinining runs are not difficult to forecast based on forward cracks and maintenance schedule.
+-- Demand: I am using my model for daily demand forecast.
+-- Import/Exports: PADDs 1 and 5 rely heavily on imports.
+This can be modelled on arbs based on shipping rates and price diffs with Europe and Asia.

 ![U.S. PADD Regions](https://www.eia.gov/petroleum/gasdiesel/images/paddmap-gas-m2.png)